 It is humanely impossible to predict at this juncture to what extent the economy will get affected and how long will it take for it to revive, having said that I would like to leave you with a few points that will aid you in either decision.

-If your goals are maturing in the near future then it need to be managed differently, you can seek our help.
-The qualified team of Fincart can hand-hold & navigate you safely to your destination.
+If your goals are maturing soon then they need to be managed differently, you can seek our help.
+The qualified investment planner of Fincart can hand-hold & navigate you safely to your destination.